chaitanya-bhargava/ComposeCampAppSubmission/README.md

 1. Use of Kotlin Functions taught in Session 1
 2. Use of Oops, Buttons and States taught in Session 2
 3. Use of Lists taught in Session 3 to implement the carousel of posts and stories in the Home Screen and Profile Screen as well as the messages in the Messages Screen
-4. Use of Material Design taught in Session 3 to implement background and surface colours for the theme
+4. Use of Material Design taught in Session 3 to implement background and surface colours for the theme(Light Mode and Dark Mode)
 5. Use of Architecure Principle - Separation of Concerns taught in Session 4 in Login Screen using View Model
 6. Use of Navigation taught in Session 4 using NavController to travel between the 4 screens